Measure distance in a scene

 Note:

-• In local scenes that are in projected coordinate systems (with exception of Web Mercator), the measurements are displayed as Euclidean values.
+• In local scenes that are in projected coordinate systems (with the exception of Web Mercator), the measurements are displayed as Euclidean values.

 • In scenes that are in geographic coordinate systems and in Web Mercator, the measurements are displayed as geodesic values.
 The exception is when using the area measurement tool and the perimeter is less than 100 kilometers, in which case the measurements are displayed as Euclidean values.